AEFitzGerald/finfluence_deployment/README.md

 I pushed my working-knowledge of MongoDB and Mongoose further by creating a 1:N database schema for the Question and Answer feature of the app.
 In the frontend, for the QA feature, I still need to add other CRUD capabilities, while the API routes and backend are ready to go.
 The idea is to have questions and answers like sticky notes.

 I am very interested in creating functional, intriguing, and easy to read, data analytics.
-I love the charts on Dune Analytics.
 My favorite part of this project was building the dynamic infographic with Chart.js.

-I am very interested in creating functional, intriguing, and easy to read data analytics.
-My favorite part of this project was building out the code for the PieChart.